JunoNgx/fargerfight-arque/README.md

 * **Particles**: `particle.*`, self-explanatory.

+* **Constants**: `C`, list of values that require intense tuning that might majorly affect the game.
+For convenience.

 ## Debug mode

 To enable physic debug mode and view the collision shapes in real-time, uncomment the line `states.Play:58` :